Retchizu/balahiboss-pos/README.md

 - **Receipt Management:** Keep track of receipts for each transaction.
 - **Product Records:** Maintain a comprehensive record of products available in the store.
 - **Expense Tracking:** Monitor and track expenses incurred by the business.
-- **Low Stock Reports:** Receive alerts and reports for products running low on stock.
+- **Low Stock Reports:** view reports for products running low on stock.
 - **Stock Monitoring:** Keep an eye on the inventory levels of products.
 - **Sales Tracking:** View detailed reports on sales performance over time.
 - **Product Preview Summary:** Provide customers with expected prices of inquired products for a smooth purchasing experience.